jeffbit/IPlocator/README.md

 <!--FUTURE UPDATES -->
 ## Future Updates

- will include recyclerview list of all recent address lookups application will store data locally with room database users will be able to retrieve information from recent searches/delete specific searches or delete all searches.
+ Will include recyclerview list of all recent address lookups Application will store data locally with room database users will be able to retrieve information from recent searches/delete specific searches or delete all searches.
  User will also have the choice to disable saving any searches at all